PeterCamilleri/mysh/README.md

 windows) or Alt-z (in Linux/Mac).
 See the mini_readline gem (link above) for more information on the keyboard mappings used by mysh.

+### Command History

+wip

+### Shell Variables

+wip

-## Ruby Expressions:
+### Ruby Expressions:

+In mysh, ruby code may be executed at any time from command prompt.
+This allows the mysh command line to serve as a programming, debugging and super-calculator environment.
 Just a few reminders:

 * Any line beginning with an equals "=" sign will be evaluated as a Ruby expression.
-This allows the mysh command line to serve as a programming, debugging and super-calculator environment.
 * Expressions ending with a backslash character "\" are continued on the next line.
 The prompt changes to end with a "\" character to indicate that this is going on.
-* The results are displayed using the pretty-print facility.
+* The results of the expression are displayed using the pretty-print facility.
 * Auto-complete always places any file names in quotes so they can be used as string parameters.